adityajain10/aws-kinesis-rekognition-based-smart-door-authentication-system/README.md

 greeting.

 ## Mechanism
-At this point you should be able to:
 1. Process streaming video and perform stream analysis to identify faces.
 2. Identify known people and provide them with an automatic access code.
 3. Trigger an identification workflow that allows or denies access to unknown visitors, as well as adds them to the database for future training.

 ## Architecture